learningequality/ricecooker/README.md

 [setting up a Python virtualenv](http://kolibri-dev.readthedocs.io/en/latest/start/getting_started.html#virtual-environment).

 The `ricecooker` library is a standard Python library distributed through PyPI:
-  - Run `pip install ricecooker` to install
+  - Run `pip install ricecooker` to install `ricecooker` and all Python dependencies.
-    You can then use `import ricecooker` in your chef script.
-  - Some of functions in `ricecooker.utils` require additional software:
+  - Some of the utility functions in `ricecooker.utils` require additional software:
-     - Make sure you install the command line tool [ffmpeg](https://ffmpeg.org/)
+     - The multimedia command line tool [ffmpeg](https://ffmpeg.org/)
-     - Running javascript code while scraping webpages requires the phantomJS browser.
-       You can run `npm install phantomjs-prebuilt` in your chef's working directory.
+     - The `imagemagick` (version 6) image manipulation tools
+     - The `poppler` library for PDF utilities

-For more details and install options, see [docs/installation.md](https://github.com/learningequality/ricecooker/blob/master/docs/installation.md).
+For details about the installation steps, see [docs/installation.md](https://github.com/learningequality/ricecooker/blob/master/docs/installation.md).

 In order to upload your `ricecooker` generated channels to Kolibri Studio and make them importable into Kolibri, you will also need to create an account on Kolibri Studio.
 To do so, visit [Kolibri Studio](https://studio.learningequality.org) and click the "Create an Account" link.
 The instructions below assume you have already completed this step.

 ## Creating Your First Content Integration Script

 Below is code for a simple sushi chef script that uses the `ricecooker` library to create a Kolibri channel with a single topic node (Folder), and puts a single PDF content node inside that folder.

-To get started, create a new project folder and save the following code in a file called `chef.py`:
+To get started, create a new project folder and save the following code in a file called `sushichef.py`:

 **Important Note** Be sure to give unique values for the `CHANNEL_SOURCE_DOMAIN` and `CHANNEL_SOURCE_ID`, as these values are used to determine your channel's ID and using duplicate values will lead